 Queen Elizabeth Costume

 Her father started a new church just so he could divorce her mother and proceeded to continuously confuse the kingdom by beheading and divorcing a succession of wives.
 It's no wonder why Queen Elizabeth had no desire to link herself to a man before taking the throne.
 She had no desire to reign in her love of luxurious fabrics and jewels, either.
 In fact, the velvet, red brocade, and pearl details of this ensemble would have pleased her majesty very much.
-To make it clear that you’re the red-headed Elizabeth find one of our Queen of hearts wigs and don a couple strands of pearls and you’ll be a dead ringer.
+To make it clear that you’re the red-headed Queen Elizabeth, find one of our Queen of hearts wigs, don a couple strands of pearls and you’ll be a dead ringer.

-During Queen Elizabeth’s reign her soldiers often had to stamp out rebellions against the throne.
-When they were sent to the northern lands her men knew they couldn’t afford to be distracted by the bone-chilling climate.
+During Queen Elizabeth’s reign, her soldiers often had to stamp out rebellions against the throne.
+When they were sent to the northern lands, her men knew they couldn’t afford to be distracted by the bone-chilling climate.
 A man focused on his mission would have worn layers.
-Leather gloves and a leather jerkin would have done double duty, helping the soldier stay warm and protecting him from minor scrapes and cuts in combat.
+Leather gloves and a leather jerkin would have done double-duty, helping the soldier stay warm and protecting him from minor scrapes and cuts in combat.
 The cloak with its fur collar and cozy gray wool would also work as camouflage as the soldier waited for the rebellious party on the moors of the highlands.
-This ensemble will demand respect from Halloween revelers or LARPing friends, just make sure you have the right sword !
+This ensemble will demand respect from Halloween revelers or LARPing friends.
+Just make sure you have the right sword !
 With the faux leather, wool, and fur of this ensemble, you’ll look right at home when you saunter into Elizabeth’s court announcing your victory.

 Girls Knight Costume